Bentleyj/BeyondPhotography/README.md

 ### Day [9]

 Today I fixed the Blend center effect from 3.31.
 There was a bug with my mapping code which made it not map properly and resulted in a line in the image.
-I also did 3.33 an effect whcihb uses the brightness of one image as a conditional for the blend percentage.
+I also did 3.33 an effect which uses the brightness of one image as a conditional for the blend percentage.
 I also did this smoothly on my own (not in the book).
-Finall I did 3.34 which is an awesome images and warps the image with a wonky sin curve wobble!
+Finally I did 3.34 which is an awesome images and warps the image with a wonky sin curve wobble!

 ### Day 10